What Is a Google Broad Core Algorithm Update?

 Because websites are weighted against other websites relevant to your query (engineers call this a corpus) the reason your site dropped could be entirely different than the reason somebody else’s increased or decreased in rankings.

 To put it simply, Google isn’t telling you how to “recover” because it’s likely a different answer for every website and query.

 It all depends on what everybody else trying to rank for your query is doing.

 Does every one of them but you have their keyword in the H1 tag?
-If so than that could be a contributing factor.
+If so then that could be a contributing factor.

 Do you all do that already?
 Then that probably carries less weight for that corpus of results.